llogostevo/travel-blog/README.md

 - error on live version with images on posts pages
 - need to make posts page responsive
 - need to create an object to hold blog days for a visit to a location
+- styling of mobile view for posts and categories page
+- generate static params needs correcting on blog and cats